Arms industry: International arms transfers

+Over time

+2010–2014

 According to research institute SIPRI, the volume of international transfers of major weapons in 2010–14 was 16 percent higher than in 2005–2009.
-The five biggest exporters in 2010–2014 were the United States, Russia, China, Germany and France, and the five biggest importers were India, Saudi Arabia, China, the United Arab Emirates and Pakistan.
+The five biggest exporters in 2010–2014 were the United States, Russia, China, Germany, and France, and the five biggest importers were India, Saudi Arabia, China, the United Arab Emirates, and Pakistan.
 The flow of arms to the Middle East increased by 87 percent between 2009–13 and 2014–18, while there was a decrease in flows to all other regions: Africa, the Americas, Asia and Oceania, and Europe.

+2014–2018

 SIPRI has identified 67 countries as exporters of major weapons in 2014–18.
 The top 5 exporters during the period were responsible for 75 percent of all arms exports.
-The composition of the five largest exporters of arms changed between 2014 and 2018 remained unchanged compared to 2009–13, although their combined total exports of major arms were 10 percent higher.
-In 2014–18 there can be seen significant increases in arms exports from the US, France and Germany, while Chinese exports rose marginally and Russian exports decreased.
+The composition of the five largest exporters of arms changed between 2014 and 2018 and remained unchanged compared to 2009–13, although their combined total exports of major arms were 10 percent higher.
+In 2014–18, significant increases in arms exports from the US, France and Germany were seen, while Chinese exports rose marginally and Russian exports decreased.

 In 2014–18, 155 countries (about three-quarters of all countries) imported major weapons.
 The top 5 recipients accounted for 33 percent of the total arms imports during the period.
-The top five arms importers - Saudi Arabia, India, Egypt, Australia and Algeria - accounted for 35 percent of total arms imports in 2014–18.
+The top five arms importers – Saudi Arabia, India, Egypt, Australia, and Algeria – accounted for 35 percent of total arms imports in 2014–18.
 Of these, Saudi Arabia and India were among the top five importers in both 2009–13 and 2014–18.

-In 2014–18, the volume of major arms international transfers was 7.8 percent higher than in 2009-13 and 23 percent than that in 2004–08.
-The largest arms importer was Saudi Arabia, importing arms primarily from the United States, United Kingdom and France.
+In 2014–18, the volume of major arms international transfers was 7.8 percent higher than in 2009–13 and 23 percent higher than that in 2004–08.
+The largest arms importer was Saudi Arabia, importing arms primarily from the United States, United Kingdom, and France.
 Between 2009–13 and 2014–18, the flow of arms to the Middle East increased by 87 percent.
-Also including India, Egypt, Australia and Algeria, the top five importers received 35 percent of the total arms imports, during 2014–18.
-Besides, the largest exporters were the United States, Russia, France, Germany and China.
+Also including India, Egypt, Australia, and Algeria, the top five importers received 35 percent of the total arms imports, during 2014–18.
+The five largest exporters were the United States, Russia, France, Germany and China.

-The 2022 Russian invasion of Ukraine changed the National Shooting Sports Foundation members ability to obtain an export license from taking a month to taking just four days.
-This was due to the United States Department of Commerce and agencies associated with ITAR expediting weapons shipments to Ukraine.
-In addition, the time it took to obtain a permit to buy a firearm in Ukraine also decreased from a few months to a few days.